 The Retirement Index was developed in 1990 and weighs the financial, health, lifestyle and governance pros and cons of each country.
 Such metrics include Cost of Living, Fitting In, Healthcare, Climate and Development.
 Every factor is carefully considered to determine the best retirement destinations abroad.

-These retirement havens are given scores based off of International Living’s Annual Global Retirement Index.
+These retirement havens get scores based off of International Living’s Annual Global Retirement Index.
 These scores are then averaged and the highest scores make the list for the new year.
 Additionally, the International Living team is spread throughout 5 continents and is able to provide a personal take on what life is like for an expat in these countries.
 With their help, International Living annually publishes who’s on top of the Global Retirement Index list.

 Retire Overseas with Schumacher Cargo Logistics